rincewound/klemme/readme.md

 * Supports common baud rates & port settings
 * Wide range of display modes that can be applied retro actively
+* Uses less than 2 MB RAM in most circumstances

 ## Modes